Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Dry

 Jayco is a well-known name in the RV industry and for good reason.
 They’ve got a long history of delivering high-quality rigs without skipping on quality.
-One of the most popular examples of their high standards is the way they construct the roofs of their RV.
+One of the most popular examples of their high standards is the way they construct the roofs of their RVs.
 Jayco completed a static hold test where they compared their roof to an unnamed competitor and the results are pretty impressive.
 That’s one of the many reasons why a Jayco model also appeared on my list of the best Class C RVs for winter.

 But let’s get to the bathroom!